1. OUR ENEMIES WANT BREXIT

 And here’s the thing – if we do vote to leave the EU, the EU is still going to be our biggest trading partner.
 That means we – like Norway – will have to shut up and do as we are told, bring in legislation that we had no hand in crafting and – more importantly – still permit the free flow of labour from the rest of the EEA countries.
 That’s EU migrants to you and me.

 To be part of the EEA, and using Norway as a model, we’d have to pay up to 95% of what we pay now to be a full member of the EU… but the rebate that Margaret Thatcher negotiated for us?
 Gone.
 So there’s a good few billion pounds up in smoke each year – for what?
 To have less of a say?
 To take in just as many immigrants?
-The EU isn’t perfect by any means, but we can only hope to change matters from inside.
+The EU isn’t perfect, but we can only hope to change matters from inside.

 Being part of the EEA but not the EU?
 Economic and political suicide.